-If you’re considering going for a hike and bringing a little human with you, one without a fully formed skeleton or even a sense of balance, you’ll probably need a bit more equipment than usual.
-To make things easier, here’s a filtered rundown of everything you should consider, a product cross-section of the best reviewed and most reasonably priced.
-Just remember, your kids aren’t going to the opera, they’re going to get sweaty and covered in mud so you don’t need much.
+If you’re considering going hiking and bringing your kid with you, who doesn’t have a fully formed skeleton or even a sense of balance, you’ll probably need a bit more equipment than usual.
+To make things easier, here’s a rundown of everything you should consider on the hike: a product cross-section of the best-reviewed and inexpensive kids hiking gear.
+Just remember, your kids aren’t going to the opera, they’re going to get sweaty and covered in mud, so you don’t need much.

 Osprey Poco Premium Kid Carrier